nf3lix/known-keys/README.md

 RSA private keys `(m, e, d)` consists of the modulus `m`, the public exponent `e`, and the private exponent `d`.
 The public key contains only `(m, e)`, which is the relevant information for the Known Keys Database.
 For the public exponent, the value 65537 is very often used.
-Since only probabilistic values are provided due to the limitations mentioned before, storing `d` is considered unnecessary overhead and is thus omitted.
+Since only probabilistic values are provided due to the limitations mentioned before, storing `d` is considered unnecessary overhead and is omitted.
 When storing an RSA public key, only the modulus `m` is added to the Bloom filter or Cuckoo filter.

-EC: tbd
+An EC Public public key is generated through point multiplication on an elliptic curve.
+A base point `G` is multiplied by the private key `d`, resulting in the public key `P` with coordinates `x` and `y`.
+It is relatively easy to compute `P` but relatively difficult to compute `d` from `P`.
+In addition to the public point `P`, the curve parameters are decisive information public key.
+It is recommended to use a standardized curve for this purpose [[3]](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/TechGuidelines/TR03111/BSI-TR-03111_V-2-0_pdf.pdf).
+Assuming that false positives are acceptable and that the occurrence of the same `P` with different curve parameters is unlikely, these are omitted during storage.
+The same applies to the `y` coordinate, thus only `x` is stored.

 ## Run locally
 Running locally requires a local installation of Docker.
 The project depends on the following components: